 If you’ve ever owned a pillow, you’ve wondered if it’s OK to put it in the washing machine.
 After all, pillows can get just as dirty as any other piece of bedding.
 However, before you toss your pillow in the wash, there are a few things you should keep in mind.
 First, pads are generally not designed to withstand the rigors of the washing machine.
 The constant agitation can damage the filling, causing it to lose shape and become lumpy.

 Additionally, pillows can take a long time to dry, which increases the risk of mold and mildew growth.
 As a result, it’s generally best to avoid putting pillows in the washing machine.
 If your pillow needs cleaning, follow our complete guide.

 How long do Orthopaedic pillows last?

-Many people don’t give much thought to their pillow, but it can actually have a big impact on your health.
-If you suffer from poor posture, neck pain, or headaches, it might be time to invest in an orthopaedic pillow.
-These pillows are designed to support the head and neck in a natural position, preventing pain and promoting proper alignment.
+Many people don’t give much thought to their pillow, but it can significantly impact your health.
+If you suffer from poor posture, neck pain, or headaches, it might be time to invest in an orthopedic pillow.
+These pillows support the head and neck in a natural position, preventing pain and promoting proper alignment.
 But how long do they last?

-Good orthopaedic pillows are generally made from high-quality materials that can withstand regular use.
+Good orthopedic pillows are generally made from high-quality materials that can withstand regular use.
 With proper care, they can last for years.
-However, if you start to experience pain or discomfort, it’s important to consult with a doctor or physical therapist to see if your pillow is still providing the right level of support.
+However, suppose you start to experience pain or discomfort.
+In that case, it’s essential to consult a doctor or physical therapist to see if your pillow is still providing the right level of support.